mozilla/mig/doc/configuration.rst

 Then in the console prompt, enter the following commands:

-- `create investigator`
+- ``create investigator``
-- enter a name, such as `Bob The Investigator`
+- enter a name, such as ``Bob The Investigator``
-- choose yes to make the investigator an administrator, which is usually the case if it is the first one added
+- choose ``yes`` to make our first investigator an administrator
+- choose ``yes`` to allow our first investigator to manage loaders
+- choose ``yes`` to allow our first investigator to manage manifests
+- choose ``yes`` to add a public PGP key for this new investigator
 - enter the path to the public key `/tmp/myinvestigator_pubkey.asc`
 - enter `y` to confirm the creation

+Choosing to make the investigator an administrator permits user management and other administrative functions.
+The loader and manifest options we set to yes, but these are only relevant if you are using ``mig-loader`` to automatically update agents.
+This is not discussed in this guide, for more information see the `MIG loader`_ documentation.

+.. _`MIG loader`: loader.rst

 The console should display "Investigator 'Bob The Investigator' successfully created with ID 2".
-We can view the details of this new investigator by entering `investigator 2` on the console prompt.
+We can view the details of this new investigator by entering ``investigator 2`` on the console prompt.

 .. code::